 With more than 350 athletes coming from various locations through the U.S. and Canada, these racers are all vying for the top spot.
 Racers begin in kayaks/canoes on the very rocky 3-mile class II whitewater section of the Wolf River just north of Langlade.
 This downriver canoe and kayak leg ends at the DNR landing in Langlade.
 Racers then pull their boats ashore and sprint to the bike racks for a 13-mile mountain biking portion of the race.
 After a short ride east on highway 64, the course enters the Nicolet National Forest and the area’s extensive network of challenging technical single-track mountain bike trails.
 The course eventually exits the National Forest, crosses highway 55 south of Langlade and continues on more purpose built trail culminating with a river crossing near the end of the mountain biking course.
 The last leg of the race is a 3-3/4 mile rugged trail run along the scenic Wolf River.

 Since 2011 when the Wolfman became a 501(c) 3, the Wolfman has donated to over 24 non-profit organizations.
 Our revenue has been fed back into the community with our donations as well as through expenses to pull off the event.
 In addition, during the Wolfman weekend alone, approx. 2487 participants have visited the area.
 When factoring in family and friends that number jumps to around 4200 individuals.
 This does not include those who come to the area during the entire training season prior to the Wolfman.
-These individuals have come from many states including Colorado, Iowa, Tennessee, Arkansas, Indiana, South All profits are donated to nonprofit organizations that volunteer to help with the event.
+Individuals have come from many states including Colorado, Iowa, Tennessee, Arkansas, Indiana, Missouri.
+All profits are donated to nonprofit organizations that volunteer to help with the event.